FRANkiller13/PHP-mini-forum/readme.md

 ⚫ Added Avatar's on posts and replies
 ⚫ Added Roles [Admin, Moderator, Gold, Donator, User]
 ⚫ Added Admins can close the post replies on any post
+⚫ Added <hide> Content </hide> on posts and the users must reply to unhide the content

 🔊 Join my Discord server: https://discord.gg/Pfxn82sgcw